WJGardnerJr/ESP32-PiPico-StreetLight/readme.md

 A key-word, "trigger\n" is read, and prompts the ESP32S3 CAM to take a photo.
 The ESP32S3 CAM then uploads said photo to a Firebase storage location, which can be viewed via an app.

+## Web App Note:

+For the web app, see this repo: https://github.com/WJGardnerJr/ESP32-Web-App

+It is maintained separately.

 ## Design and Implementation Photos

 ### Breadboard Layout: